Spring 2013, R546 Instructional Strategies for

-Option B. Thought Paper (30 points)
+Option B. Super Thought Paper or Book Review (30 points)

 Option C. One Super Summary Search (30 points)

 In the Super Summary Search, you might conduct a library search (preferably online) on a topic within motivation, critical thinking, creative thinking, or cooperative learning that you find important (this must include at least 10 articles (for doctoral students, at least half of these must be research-based articles).
 For instance, you might be interested in cooperative learning in K-12 classrooms; or, more specifically, cooperative learning in environmental science classrooms.
 If that is your topic, you would search through the research and practice literature on this topic (let's say for the past 3-5 years) and then create a personal bibliography on this topic for your later use.
 I would like for you to categorize the articles somehow (e.g., according to research or practice, task, age-groups, domain, time required, etc.).
 In addition, I would like for you to write a one paragraph summary for about 3-5 of these articles, wherein you summarize the article and discuss its importance to the field and to yourself and your colleagues.
 You will turn in the following items to me: (1) bibliography of the articles found listed in important categories/topics and (2) 4-5 brief summary abstracts.
-I will look for the following in your work: completeness and depth, relevancy to class and topic selected, and coherent analysis and categorization.
+I will look for the following in your work: 1. completeness and depth, 2. impactfulness of the project as well as insight and relevancy to class and topic selected, and 3. coherent analysis and categorization.
 Unless I ask, I do not need copies of any of the articles you select though you might include the first pages of every article.

 Option D. Program or Strategy Review (30 points)